enmareynoso/GpaSystem/README.md

 And that's it! 🎉 You are now running the "GpaSystem" inside Docker containers on your machine.

 ## Troubleshooting
-If you encounter the following error: ***Cannot connect to the Docker daemon at unix:/var/run/docker.sock.
+If you encounter the following error while pulling the images: ***Cannot connect to the Docker daemon at unix:/var/run/docker.sock.
 Is the docker daemon running?***
 **Check Docker Daemon Status:**

 Ensure that the Docker daemon is running on your system.
 You can check its status by running: